woman on laptop with credit card

 What Is a FICO Score?
 FICO Score vs Credit Score

-A credit score is one factor used in a lender’s assessment of your creditworthiness when you apply for a lending product, e.g., a loan, line of credit, or credit card.
+A credit score is one factor used in a lender’s assessment of your creditworthiness when you apply for a lending product, such as a loan, line of credit, or credit card.
 It can also be a factor in lease approval, new utilities setup, and insurance rates.
 You can have more than one credit score, depending on what credit scoring model a lender uses.

 One type of credit scoring model is the FICO® Score, which is used in 90% of lending decisions in the U.S. Since it’s such a widely used determiner, consumers are wise to pay close attention to their own score.